 Astronomy Nights are held on the first and third Thursday of each month that the university is in session.
-The free program begins with an indoor planetarium show at the John R. Kirk Planetarium.
-After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear.
-Call the observatory at 845-257-1110 to hear a message indicating if the public viewing has been canceled due to cloudy weather.
+The free program begins with an indoor planetarium show at the John R. Kirk Planetarium (tickets are REQUIRED for the planetarium show).
+After the planetarium show Smolen Observatory will be open for telescope viewing only if the sky is clear (no tickets are required at the Observatory).
+Call the Observatory at (845) 257-1110 to hear a message indicating if the public viewing has been canceled due to cloudy weather.
 Visitors can participate in either the planetarium show, observatory telescope viewing, or both.

 |Winter||Daylight Savings Time ends (mid-November) – Daylight Savings Time begins (mid-March)

 There will be no shows in January due to the college’s holiday break

 6:30 p.m.
 (7:30 p.m. if necessary)

 There will be no show on March 19 due to the college's Spring Break

 Free tickets for all Astronomy Night Planetarium shows are available one week before each show and must be reserved online.
 There is a limit of 5 tickets per group.
 Printed tickets must be presented at the door for admission.
 We will no longer be issuing tickets at the door.
 Tickets are void if presented after the start time listed on the ticket - latecomers will NOT be seated.

 - Printed tickets are required for public planetarium shows.

 - Planetarium shows take place in a dark indoor domed theater.

 - Please arrive before the start time.
 Latecomers will not be admitted.